17 Famous People Who've Had Joint Replacements

 In 2013, Steven Tyler, lead singer of Aerosmith told Rolling Stone, “my knee is giving out”, saying that he had undergone ACL reconstructions.
 Later that year, at age 65 Tyler took the plunge and underwent a total knee replacement.
 Soon after, the “Dream On” singer was performing on stage and is currently headed on a solo tour.

 Best known for the mega hit “I Will Survive”, the disco and soul singer has proven she is a survivor.
 Beginning in the early 2000’s, Gloria Gaynor found it difficult to move around on stage while on tour, saying “I started feeling uncomfortable all the time.”
 To combat her severe osteoarthritis and pain, she had a knee replacement in 2009 at age 60.

 Liza Minnelli is no stranger to joint replacement surgery.
 Having received a previous hip replacement (or two, as reports suggest), she also had a knee replacement in 2009 at age 64.
 It seems years worth of stage time can take its toll!

 Nancy Sinatra, daughter of the most famous crooner of all time, has been no stranger to the stage herself.
 Known for her hit song, “These Boots Are Made For Walkin'”, Nancy Sinatra underwent a knee replacement in 2015 at age 74, so she could keep on walking.

 Having a hip replacement or preparing for a knee replacement?
 You don’t need to be rich or famous to prepare for surgery by optimizing your pre-op health.
 Reduce your surgery risk, improve results, and recover faster with PeerWell’s proven PreHab app.
-Join PeerWell and PreHab your way to a more successful joint replacement and a faster recovery.
-Recovery begins before surgery.
+Sign up today.